 We carried out dissolution studies to examine the effect of acidic media and light on the dissolution rate and yield of metal ions from Northeast India fly ash.
 A suspension of fly ash in nitric acid and hydrochloric acid was studied under broad band radiation (> 300 nm), under the photolysis wavelength of nitrate (310 nm), and under dark conditions.
 Normalized yields of metal ions leaching (an approximation to quantum yields) from Indian fly ash was found to be affected by both the acid media and the solar radiation wavelength.

 Juan G. Navea

 Hamid, Nigar J., "Photo-induced Dissolution of Metal Ions from Fly Ash Particles in Acidic Media" (2012).
 Lawrence University Honors Projects.
-Paper 13.
+13.